rushil-ambati/track-driver-ai/docs/docs.md

 Vaguely mapping these three stages to both the Autonomy Levels and ODDs described above:

 - A Static implementation covers all of Track driving and can bring autonomy up to around L2
-- Including Dynamic factors allows the system to cover a much more expansive ODD like Highway and even Urban driving, up to and including L4
+- Incorporating Dynamic factors allows the system to cover a much more expansive ODD like Highway and even Urban driving, up to and including L4
 - Solving the Counterfactual problem and communication overall is what I think will let autonomous vehicles be able to reach Level 5 autonomy in the long term future.

 ### Simulation